The Best Rooftop Bars

 Located in a beautifully restored historic church, The Preacher’s Son offers three levels.
 The basement contains a dark bar with a speakeasy feel.
 Street level is a popular restaurant with a 100 percent gluten-free menu.
 Make reservations.
 The rooftop is, of course, a bar with couches, tables and chairs and a comfy, relaxed, partially-shaded setting.

-This highly anticipated modern art facility that is an extension of Crystal Bridges Museum of American Art will open Feb.
-22, 2020.
-It will be a multi-disciplinary space for visual and performing arts, culinary experiences, festivals, and artist residencies.
-And, it will have a rooftop bar.
-Everyone is anxiously awaiting.
+This unique, modern art facility that is an extension of Crystal Bridges Museum of American Art.
+It is a multi-disciplinary space for visual and performing arts, culinary experiences, festivals, and artist residencies.
+It also has a rooftop bar.

 Located in the River Market District, this rooftop bar and outdoor patio offering delicious tapas and views over downtown Little Rock.
 Just 10 minutes from the airport, the hotel is walkable to restaurants, breweries, shops, museums, theaters, the Statehouse Convention Center and the Arkansas Arts Center.